 Maintaining professional development is necessary in a sector prone to high level of change.
-The IEP’s annual certificate provides an objective and holistic way to measure career progress and is designed to track the CPD of a Member over the course of their membership plus highlight their commitment to their own independent professional development.
-The Annual certificate is supported by the IEP’s own CMS system which tracking professional development; this proves particularly useful for smaller organisations that may not have their own HR software or large organisations that simply do not have the time.
+The IEP’s Annual Certificate provides an objective and holistic way to measure career progress and is designed to track the CPD of a Member over the course of their Membership plus highlight their commitment to their own independent professional development.
+The Annual Certificate is supported by the IEP’s own CMS system which tracks professional development; this proves particularly useful for smaller organisations that may not have their own HR software or large organisations that simply do not have the time.

-With the upcoming devolution and colocation agendas there will be a greater focus on promoting multi-agency collaboration.
-IEP Networking events will fulfil this role in providing an informal setting for employability professionals to share knowledge and participate in the profession outside of a single agency environment.
+With the current devolution and colocation agendas there will be a greater focus on promoting multi-agency collaboration.
+IEP Networking events fulfil this role in providing an informal setting for employability professionals to share knowledge and participate in the profession outside of a single agency environment.